Zalexanninev15/Jetpack-Downgrader/README.md

 ## Description

-App for downgrading the game Grand Theft Auto: San Andreas to version 1.0
+App for downgrading the game Grand Theft Auto: San Andreas to version 1.0 (**not for Grand Theft Auto: The Trilogy – The Definitive Edition**)

 ## System requirements